rrojan/CovidNP_API/README.md

 ### Full docs [here](https://covidnp.xyz/docs/)

-### Work in progress

-COVID NP: The automated COVID statistics scraper for Nepali data.
+COVID NP: The automated COVID statistics scraper for Nepali data (source: MoHP)

-Access data for your web/mobile applications through an API, or query the data with powerful filters like date, province, district, gender, etc for your ML projects!
+Access COVID data for your web/mobile applications through an API, or query the data with filters like date, province, district, gender, etc for your ML projects!

 ### Showcase: [https://covidnp.xyz](https://covidnp.xyz)

-Note: (WIP) There are some issues with selenium in the production server atm, however both the scraper and API work perfectly fine locally.

 ## Running the project locally